Intrinsic Step Jamming in Nanometer-Scale KPZ-like Rough Surfaces under Interface-Limited Crystal Growth and Retreat: Results and Discussions

-In our previous works \cite{akutsu25-3}, we found that our data are well explained by a mono-nuclear growth process, with step tensions calculated by the 2D Ising model; in the poly-nuclear growth process region, our data are overall consistent with the JMAK theory, but it breaks down in certain details.
-The breakdowns are as follows: 1) the crossover point from the 2D mono-nuclear growth region to the 2D poly-nuclear growth region converges to the KPZ-like1 kinetic roughening transition point in the limit of $L \rightarrow \infty$ within numerical errors for every temperature; 2) in the 2D poly-nuclear growth region, the data show that $g'$ is approximately $g^{*}/2$ not but $g' = g^{*}/3 $ \cite{akutsu24-2}.
-We demonstrated that introducing the restricted geometry effect for the bell-shaped surface undulations caused by the mixing of island-on-island structures (Fig. \ref{surfdatCut} (b), (h), (i)) can explain the increase in $g'$ \cite{akutsu25-3}.
+In our previous works \cite{akutsu25-3}, we found that our data are well explained by a mono-nuclear growth process, with step tensions calculated by the 2D Ising model near equilibrium; in the poly-nuclear growth process region, our data are overall consistent with the JMAK theory, but the theory breaks down in certain details.
+The breakdowns are as follows: 1) the crossover point from the 2D mono-nuclear growth region to the 2D poly-nuclear growth region converges to the KPZ-like1 kinetic roughening transition point in the limit of $L \rightarrow \infty$ within numerical error for every temperature; 2) in the 2D poly-nuclear growth region, the data show that $g'$ is approximately $g^{*}/2$ in this region, rather than $g^{*}/3 $ \cite{akutsu24-2}.
+We demonstrated that introducing the restricted geometry effect for the bell-shaped surface undulations caused by the mixing of island-on-island structures (Fig.~\ref{surfdatCut} (b), (h), (i)) can explain the increase in $g'$ \cite{akutsu25-3}.

-From this perspective, nucleation should not be regarded merely as a statistical occurrence of thermal fluctuations overcoming a free-energy barrier.
-Rather, under nonequilibrium driving, nucleation can be interpreted as a selection process, in which only a subset of fluctuations survives and grows, while the majority is eliminated.
-In this sense, symmetric thermal fluctuations generate islands and holes on terraces, whereas asymmetric driving determines which of these fluctuations can persist and contribute to surface evolution.
+In crystal growth, thermal fluctuations generate adatoms and vacancies.
+Because of the asymmetric transition probability $w_{\rm drive}$, atomic attachment occurs more frequently than detachment.
+Atomic attachment and detachment events occur through the transition probabilities $w_{\rm conf}$ and $w_{\rm drive}$.
+After many events, adatom clusters that are nearly circular on average are statistically selected by $w_{\rm drive}$ and tend to increase their area (Figs.~\ref{surfdatCut}(b),(d)).
+The peripheral energy of the hole cluster is the same as that of the adatom cluster with the same shape.
+This leads to the same $w_{\rm conf}$.
+However, $w_{\rm drive}$ selects not the hole cluster but the adatom cluster to increase the crystal area.
+Individual atomic events are stochastic, yet their statistical outcome is well described by the 2D nucleation theory.

+When $\Delta \mu$ becomes large, steady growth in the RSOS model can form island-on-island structures (Fig.~\ref{surfdatCut}(h)).
+This contrasts with the 2D Ising model \cite{ramos, rikvold, novotny}, where nucleation and growth relax from a metastable state to a stable state.
+The average distance between adjacent circular steps is determined by the statistical survival rate of a cluster, which is described by the 2D nucleation rate $I_n(\Delta \mu)$.
+At low temperatures, statistical selection caused by $w_{\rm conf}$ is relatively strong due to the large free energy of steps, resulting in a relatively large average distance between adjacent steps.
+The distance decreases as $\Delta \mu$ or temperature increases.